-In order for the grass to have the very best conditions during the colder days ahead, you need to fertilize.
-And in order to find exactly what fertilizer to use, you need to make a careful inspection.
+In order for the grass to have the very best conditions during the colder days ahead, you need to fertilise.
+And in order to find exactly what fertiliser to use, you need to make a careful inspection.
 Earth samples and sap analysis will help determine the nutrient levels of the grass and show what needs to be added for best effect.

 Care for your tools

 When you’ve made sure the pitch is as prepared as it can be, it’s time to turn your attention to your tools and make them ready for winter storage.
 Give your robotic lawn mower a good service before putting it to winter rest, either do it yourself or leave it at a Husqvarna dealership.
 Husqvarna service technicians will take your entire robotic lawn mower apart (including the charging station and power supply unit), clean it thoroughly, check operation, control the sensors, electronics, blades, update the software, and much more.
 They will get rid of all that grass and grime on the inside that could otherwise cause problems and trap moisture inside your robotic lawn mower.